shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 36

+I've revisited all the lesson quizzes because of that "Not submitted" bug, I thought that missed something.

+**Link of the day**

+GitHub now helps you find good first issues to start contributing to open source through https://github.com/topics

+**Quote of the day:**

+*"The most secure code in the world is code which is never written"* — Colin Percival

+---

 ### Day 35

 Made last touches to my article and I've started a new coding project today.